Uniform Domain-Name Dispute-Resolution Policy: Examples

 The UDRP process has been used in a number of well-known cases.

+In January 2000, the World Wrestling Federation (WWF) won the first UDRP against Michael Bosman in California, who registered worldwrestlingfederation.com and attempted to sell it to the Federation.
+Ironically, in May 2002, the Federation would change its name to World Wrestling Entertainment (WWE), after a trademark dispute over the "WWF" initials with the World Wide Fund for Nature (WWF).
+The Federation let the WWF.com domain expire in December 2002 as there was no legal obligation to transfer it to the Fund.
+Gregory Ricks would later acquire WWF.com for his Web Wrestling Forum.
+The Fund attempted a UDRP against Ricks, however were unsuccessful in a 2006 decision by ICANN, as Ricks was not impersonating the Fund with the domain.

 In the Madonna Ciccone, p/k/a Madonna v.
 Dan Parisi and "Madonna.com" case (2000), the panel found against the defendant registrant based on all three of the above factors and ordered the domain name turned over to Madonna.
 On the other hand, in the Gordon Sumner p/k/a Sting v Michael Urvan on the same year, American gamer Michael Urvan retained the right to domain name "sting.com" against the complaint of Sting, since the panel found that 'sting' was a common dictionary word, it was not registered as a trademark, and that Urvan was using the name in good faith rather than holding it to ransom.

 In the Wal-Mart Stores, Inc. v.
 Richard MacLeod d/b/a For Sale case (2000), the decision describes the practice of cybersquatting.
 The UDRP was adopted to prevent such behavior where a domain name registrant tries to extort money from trademark owners.
 In this case, the expert found that the evidence showed the registrant was not using the domain name “wal-martsucks.com” for a criticism site but instead try to get a payout from Walmart.

 The Oki Data Americas, Inc. v.
 ASD, Inc. case (2001) is one of the most cited "fair use" decisions under the UDRP, it raises the question of whether an authorized (and non-authorized) sales or service agent of trademarked goods can use the trademark in a domain name.

 The Commissioners for HM Revenue and Customs v.
-Adil Khasanov case (2020) provides an example of the impact of the Covid-19 crisis in the Domain Name System, and the increasing number of fraudulent domain name registrations.
+Adil Khasanov case (2020) provides an example of the impact of the COVID-19 crisis in the Domain Name System, and the increasing number of fraudulent domain name registrations.